elixirgardens1/listings_new/README.md

 ![Image of export_csv](docs/img/export_csv.png)

-The 'skus' column contains all the skus associated with the checked listings.
-The 'new_price' column displays the sku prices.
+The '***skus***' column contains all the skus associated with the checked listings.
+The '***new_price***' column displays the sku prices.
 The prices will be for the selected platform (Amazon, Onbuy etc).
-The price defaults to the Ebay price if no price exists for the selected platform.
+However, the price defaults to the Ebay price if no price exists for the selected platform.

 ---------------